ricmmartins/sqlserver-ha/README.md

 - **Resource lock** to prevent accidental deletion
 - **Deployment variable file** for easy reuse of environment details

+2. **Configure SQL Server Availability Group**

+After deploying the SQL VMs, set up the Availability Group with the [setup-availability-group.sh](scripts/setup-availability-group.sh) script.

+3. **Validate Your Deployment**

+After setting up the environment, validate it using the [validate-ha-deployment.sh](scripts/validate-ha-deployment.sh) script.

 ---

 ### **Azure Best Practices Implemented**